Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/README.md

 ### What do visitors want?

-* Clear information on the three featured areas.
+* Clear purpose for the site.
+Intuitive navigation.
-* Information on attractions in each place.
+* Clear information on attractions in each place linking to a page that gives detailed information on the specific attraction.
-* Information on hotels and how to book.
+* C;ear information on hotels and how to book using a link to the relevant TripAdvisor page.
-* Clear contact form to get more information if required.
+* Clear contact form to get more information if required which sends contact information through to emailJS account.
 * A trustworthy, easy to navigate site that gives clear information about the featured areas.
 * Multiple ways to contact the page admin's including links to social media pages.